StardustXR/website/docs/stardust-protocol/server/types/Spatial.md

 Sets the transform relative to the Spatial's space if `translatable`, `rotatable` and `scalable` are true.
 This method saves on IPC calls compared to `setOrigin`, `setOrientation`, and `setScale` in sequence.

 ### `setSpatialParent(string parentPath)`
-Sets the spatial parent of this `Spatial` while keeping the "absolute" position in space intact.
+Sets the spatial parent of this `Spatial` while keeping the object in the same place in local space.

+### `setSpatialParentInPlace(string parentPath)`
+Sets the spatial parent of this `Spatial` while not changing the object's absolute position.